 - Second, Siemens is going to give Mendix a lot of autonomy so we can grow even faster.
 Mendix will operate as a segment within Siemens’ Digital Factory Division.
 Our company name, “Mendix”, will be retained, as will our unique brand and culture.
 We will continue to maintain our Mendix office locations and everything that comes with those offices.
 Our entire team will be retained and continue to be structured and operate as it does today, including our founders and exec team.
 I will remain CEO of Mendix, now reporting to Tony Hemmelgarn, CEO of Siemens PLM, and the Mendix exec team will continue reporting to me.

-I’d like to thank our customers, our partners, our community and our team for believing in our vision and trusting Derckjan, Roald and me through the years.
+I’d like to thank our customers, our partners, our community, and our team for believing in our vision and trusting Derckjan, Roald, and I through the years.
 I also want to thank the team at Houthoff, our legal advisor, and the team at Allen & Company LLC, who acted as an exclusive financial advisor to Mendix in this transaction.

 Today’s announcement isn’t the end of our journey.
 We’re just getting started!

 This blog was originally written prior to the close date of the transaction and details the vision behind the acquisition.
 The acquisition was completed on October 1, 2018.